 The Town of Syracuse owns 61 acres of land in Benton Township, Elkhart County for the specific purpose of promoting development and redevelopment within the Town's area of urban influence.

-* information is from the 2000 Census and refers to the 46567 zip code area.
+*Information is from the 2020 Census and refers to the 46567 zip code area.

-Number of Police Dept 9 full time/4 reserves
+Number of Police Dept Officers 9 full time/4 reserves

 Number of Fire Dept Employees 14 full time/23 volunteers www.syracusefd.com